 Pipe Connection Materials

-Pipe materials for the connection of the Hydrodynamic Separator Structure to the external bypass structure shall consist of CLIV reinforced concrete pipe or polymer pre-coated steel corrugated sewer pipe conforming to the Cl A sewer specification as contained within the Michigan Department of Transportation Standard Specifications for Construction.
+Pipe materials for the connection of the Hydrodynamic Separator Structure to the external bypass structure shall consist of CLIV reinforced concrete pipe or polymer pre-coated steel corrugated sewer pipe conforming to the Cl A sewer specification as contained within the MDOT 2020 Standard Specifications for Construction.

 Backfill Material

-Material shall be Granular Material Class II in accordance to section 902 of the 2012 Michigan Department of Transportation Standard Specifications for Construction.
+Material shall be Granular Material Class II in accordance to section 902 of the MDOT 2020 Standard Specifications for Construction.

 Performance